 To publish a Pending App for testing, follow the steps below:

-- Click the App you wish to test.
+- Click the name of the App you wish to test.

-- The the Actions section, select Publish for Testing.
+- From the App Settings page, scroll down to the Actions section, select Publish for Testing:

-Once complete those steps, you will notice that the status has changed from Pending to Testing.
+Once those steps are complete, you will notice that the status has changed from Pending to Testing.
 The word (Testing) will be added to the beginning of the App's name.
+You can find more information about App status here.

 This Testing version will be published to all Admins and Designers on your account.
 On the device they will see the testing version as well as any currently published version that may have been assigned to them.